milestone-hafnia/hafnia/README.md

 #### Login

-This is interactive command that prompts the user for an API key and stores it for the future use:
+This is an interactive command that prompts the user for an API key and stores it for the future use:

 ```bash
 mdi login